 Using electronically captured vital signs data (via CareFlow Vitals, formerly known as VitalPAC) already collected as part of routine care, analysis will be undertaken to address three research questions:

-- Has there been a change over time in the threshold for emergency admission to hospital, as indicated by physiological stability (EWS) of patients admitted?
+- Has there been a change over time in the burden of disease of patients admitted to hospital in an emergency, as indicated by physiological parameters of patients on the ward?